mpv-player/mpv/DOCS/man/en/vo.rst

         slightly different gamma.

     ``pbo``
         Enable use of PBOs.
-This is faster, but can sometimes lead to sporadic and temporary image corruption.
+This is slightly faster, but can sometimes lead to sporadic and temporary image corruption (in theory, because reupload is not retried when it fails), and perhaps actually triggers slower paths with drivers that don't support PBOs properly.

     ``dither-depth=<N|no|auto>``
         Set dither target depth to N. Default: no.